-For those with type one diabetes it can be difficult to manage the heat and if you’re wearing a sensor it can affect your readings and also whether or not it stays stuck on!
+It's warming up! and for those with type diabetes it can be difficult to manage the heat.
+If you’re wearing a sensor it can affect your readings and also whether or not it stays stuck on!

 This blog focusses on keeping hydrated and steps to avoid your sensor becoming unstuck.